 Employees required to travel on “official travel status” for government business are covered under the Emergency Benefit while Travelling and are eligible to use the Emergency Travel Assistance Services during the entire period of “official travel status”.
 Although there is no time limit to be on “official travel status”, the $1 million (in Canadian dollars) benefit coverage limit still applies.

 Referral services must be:

 - performed when the participant physically leaves the province/territory of residence,

-- following a written referral by the attending physician in the person’s province/territory of residence,
+- following a written referral by the attending physician or nurse practitioner in the person’s province/territory of residence,

 - for a service that is not offered in the person’s province/territory of residence.